Protecting ePHI Medical Information

 Phishing is an attempt to steal sensitive information by impersonating the Internet.
 It is a method of deception aimed at making the user perform an action that will endanger his computer, either by installing malware or stealing sensitive information.

 - Phishing email – Emails that seem to have come from a reliable source (generally Facebook, eBay, etc.) like professional organizations, institutions, and service providers, but were sent from a malicious hacker.

 - Whaling- A subcategory within targeted fishing, this type of fishing focuses on senior executives

-To protect organizations against phishing use of multi-step verification for accounts, which includes not only two-step verification by an additional device but also the consideration of additional data such as location and user behavior.
-In addition, you can use email filtering systems, and phishing tests for organizations that are performed by an information security company, and are found to be the most effective for increasing awareness.
+To protect organizations against phishing use multi-step verification for accounts, which includes not only two-step verification by an additional device but also the consideration of additional data such as location and user behavior.
+In addition, you can use email filtering systems and phishing tests for organizations that are performed by an information security company and are found to be the most effective for increasing awareness.

 ForeScout research demonstrates exploitable IoT vulnerabilities, such as erasing or altering patient medical test results, and cutting off access to devices such as patient monitors.

 The manufacturers of medical devices that ignore the principles of information security in the design phase, or fail to address such problems after the release of the product are of great concern to medical device customers.
 The implication of these risks refers to unauthorized access by third parties to critical healthcare systems.